janosh/blog/content/posts/2019-01-21~react-hooks-modal/react-hooks-modal.md

   credit: Hornsdale Power Reserve
   url: https://hornsdalepowerreserve.com.au
 tags:
-  - Technology
-  - Future
+  - Web Development
-  - Sustainability
+  - Tutorial
 ---

 What to do on a cold January weekend with bad weather?
 My choice fell on checking out the new [React Alpha (16.8)](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html#react-16x-q1-2019-the-one-with-hooks). **The one with hooks** as it's come to be called.